R vs Python: What's the Difference?

 Advantages

-• More packages for data analysis and statistics.
+• More robust packages for data analysis and statistics.

-• Its clear and indented syntax makes it easy to read and understand the Python code.
+• Its clear and indented syntax makes reading and understanding the code easy.

 • It allows the implementation of complex algorithms.